• Paper Patterns. Download and print (100%!) out the patterns in your size.

-Step 10.
-Stitch the upper to the sole.
+10. Stitch the upper to the sole.

 (In the video we start in the middle, but at the back is better)

-- Work towards the front.
+- Stitch towards the front.

 The nose piece and side pieces share 2 holes on both sides.

 - Pull a bit, but not too much.
 It is normal that the edge of

-- At the back-strap make sure you stitch through the right holes: the ones above the bottom holes.
+- CAUTION!
+At the back-strap make sure you stitch through the right holes: the ones above the bottom holes.

 - Try not to stitch through the thread.
 In this way you can